 Bringing SEO and Google Analytics integration together

-When you combine Google Analytics with the power of the BrightEdge Platform, you acquire a comprehensive look at your website performance that allows you to evaluate and strategize more effectively to drive increased traffic, conversion, and revenue for your organization.
+The Google Analytics integration with the BrightEdge Platform provide a comprehensive look at your website performance that allows you to evaluate and strategize more effectively to drive increased traffic, conversion, and revenue for your organization.

-There are four key areas where it will help to integrate it into your BrightEdge platform to drive alignment across your organization and ensure you are reporting SEO success based on business impact.
+There are four key areas where the Google Analytics integration will help your BrightEdge platform to drive alignment across your organization and ensure you are reporting SEO success based on business impact.

 Understand Customer Experience

-You can use the BrightEdge and Google Analytics capabilities to accurately measure the traffic and bounce rate that arrives on the website.
+You can use the BrightEdge and the Google Analytics integration to accurately measure the traffic and bounce rate that arrives on the website.
 You can monitor traffic patterns over set periods of time and compare traffic rates between two periods, such as the Q4 holiday season of 2017 with the same period in 2018 to help you understand customer behavior.
 Marrying this insight against the top keywords that drove lift during the holiday season helps you to understand the popular pages and what products and topics added to that success.

 Google Analytics highlights which different pages bring in the most traffic and how well those pages drive conversions and engagement.
 Analyzing this data within the BrightEdge Platform gives you a better idea of how page optimizations based on SEO insights have impacted traffic patterns and engagement.